The Lie of a Lifetime

 Without access to the source of these strange actions, I was able to modify my behavior but not the core fantasy and hope.
 I was protected from the reality and never had any memory of him until he died.
 If I had remembered while he was alive, that desperate little girl inside of me might have thought it was a good idea to seek him out, to claim her heritage, to belong to him.
 This would have been deadly.
 Survival works in this most intricate and beautiful of ways, that I had no access to the memory of him until the coast was clear, and I would be safe.
 That healing process has lasted a year now, and the anger over spending a lifetime in denial, unable to be in an intimate relationship, unable to properly take care of myself, brainwashed and tortured and forsaken, has given way to grief through a one-sentence message.

-This message was about this man's real family, a close family member whom I might meet.
-The reality of choice, of speaking truth to a sympathetic and open-minded person belonging to this family, suddenly slammed the full weight of the truth into me, creating an impossible headache from too many tears, convulsing and throwing up.
+This message was about this man's real family, a close family member whom I might see at an event where we were both scheduled to speak.
+The reality of being confronted with a person actually belonging to this family, suddenly slammed the full weight of the truth into me, creating an impossible headache from too many tears, convulsing and throwing up.
 Such was the power of this lie, and its remedy of truth.